bberd/counter-widget/README.md

 # counter-widget
-A widget that can be inserted into any HTML to keep an incrementing count
+A widget that can be dropped into your HTML to keep an incrementing count

 ### How to Use
 1. load *index.js* or its contents into your javascript